martinklepsch/martinklepsch.org/content/posts/2019-09-06-using-cljs-bean-to-wrap-firebase-documents.markdown

                      :ref (.-ref query-doc-snapshot})))
 ```

 This is reasonable and makes document fields directly accessible.
-However it also requires us to separate document fields and metadata before passing the data to any function writing too Firestore.
+However it also requires us to separate document fields and metadata before passing the data to any function writing to Firestore.

 ```clj
 ;; before writing we need to remove ::meta